 This will be a fun edition of the Toronto Personal Injury Lawyer Blog.
 First, we would like to congratulate our founder and directing lawyer, Brian Goldfinger, on his recent naming to the Legal Elite for 2016 by London Business Magazine.
 The Legal Elite recognizes the brightest and best legal minds in London, ON and Southwest Ontario.
 This is Brian’s second consecutive year being named to the Legal Elite.
 We are glad to see all of Brian’s hard work representing injured accident victims and disability claimants getting some fantastic positive recognition in the community.
-None of this could be accomplished without the hard work from the team of hard working lawyers, law clerks, rehabilitation professionals and support staff at Goldfinger Personal Injury Law which have helped Brian fight on behalf of his clients.
+None of this could be accomplished without the hard work from the team of hard working lawyers, law clerks, rehabilitation professionals and support staff at Goldfinger Injury Lawyers which have helped Brian fight on behalf of his clients.
 A big thank you to everyone behind the scenes for making this award possible.

 Here is a link to the feature article on Brian Goldfinger being named to the 2016 Legal Elite by London Business Magazine.